facebookresearch/digit-design/README.md

 Manufacturing design files for the [DIGIT tactile sensor](https://digit.ml).

-## Usage
+## Content

-This repository contains the documentation and manufacturing files for the plastics enclosure, gel and electronics.
+This repository contains the documentation and manufacturing files for the plastics enclosure, elastomer, electronics and the firmware binary.

-Additionally, the DIGIT firmware binary is released for programming.

 ## Quick Start

-Manufacturing and assembly documentation is found in the [Quick Start Guide](DIGIT_Quick_Start_Guide_v1.pdf)
+Manufacturing and assembly documentation is found in the [Quick Start Guide](DIGIT_Quick_Start_Guide.pdf)

+## Questions and Contributing

+If you have questions or need help with the content of this repo please open a ticket.
+We welcome useful contributions to the repo -- if you want to contribure please read [how to contribute](CONTRIBUTING).

 ## License
 These design files are licensed under CC-by-NC, as found in the [LICENSE](LICENSE) file.

 ## Citing
-If you like this project, please consider citing us:
+If you use this project in your research, please consider citing this [paper](https://arxiv.org/abs/2005.14679):

 ```BibTeX
 @Article{Lambeta2020DIGIT,